roytang/blog/content/post/2010/09/scars-of-mirrodin-prerelease-report.md

 **TLDR**; Went 3-1 at my local Scars of Mirrodin Prerelease.

-**Extra discussion topic**: A friend and I were talking about how newbie-unfriendly Prereleases can be, even though it's supposed to be pretty much a &#8220;casual affair&#8221;.
+**Extra discussion topic**: A friend and I were talking about how newbie-unfriendly Prereleases can be, even though it's supposed to be pretty much a "casual affair&#8221;.
 There are always a bunch of guys who are at their first sealed event and they take a while to register, and a lot of them don't know that the registered pool won't necessarily be the one they're going to play and get to take home.
-And where I play, most of the Prereleases will have the local &#8220;sharks&#8221; playing, they will usually play multiple flights.
+And where I play, most of the Prereleases will have the local "sharks&#8221; playing, they will usually play multiple flights.
 I try to keep a friendly atmosphere, but many of them are always dead serious even though it's just a prerelease, making new tournament players or young kids a bit nervous.
 Of course it has to be that way because there are prizes on the line, right?

 My friend suggested a separate type of prerelease event where entrants are guaranteed some small token prizes (maybe two packs), regardless of their win-loss record, and some trophy prize (like a t-shirt) for going undefeated.
 Rules enforcement might be looser &#8211; maybe no longer requiring deck registration or pool swaps.
-This would make it more casual and less appealing to &#8220;sharks&#8221;, but I'm not sure how popular it would be.
+This would make it more casual and less appealing to "sharks&#8221;, but I'm not sure how popular it would be.
 I'm thinking maybe we need some more casual events here like gunslinging or Intro Pack duels thing that WOTC staff sometimes talk about &#8211; we don't usually have that sort of thing in local events.

 Of course, we couldn't come up with a clear solution to make Prerelease events easier for new guys, but it's worth a thought, right?